 A temple, or tera in Japanese, a place of worship for Buddhism.
 A temple will also have a temple gate, that is often much more complicated than the Torii gates of shrines.
 Another feature of a temple is the five storied pagoda, also known as stupa.
 Nio statues, displaying muscular guardians to scare off the bad spirits, will welcome you to the temple together with a large incense burner called Jokoro and several other statues.
 Sometimes, you also find a cemetary next to the temple.

 7. How to pay a visit & pray at shrines and temples

-Before you visit shrines and temples in Japan, it is wise to learn the basics manners of praying at both places of worship shrines.
-It helps you behave appropriately without getting confused or embarrassment.
+Before you visit shrines and temples in Japan, it is wise to learn the basic manners of praying at both places of worship.
+It helps you behave appropriately without getting confused or embarrassed.

 How to pray at shrines

 - Throw a coin into a wooden box (generally 10 or 5 yen)